Miihir79/TickTockClone/README.md

 ## Issues in this version:
 Voice overlap in some cases, can be fixed by using exoplayer.
+Higher loading times for videos again can be fixed by exoplayer

 ## How to contribute?
 All contributions are welcomed, Properly describe changes made and attach supporting ScreenShots in the PR.
 For major changes first open an issue.